facelessuser/coloraide/docs/src/markdown/colors/index.md

 CIELAB, Oklab, etc. We also try to include a number of color spaces that are not available in CSS, but are generally popular.

-It is doubtful that we'll ever include all available color spaces that exist, but ColorAide is extensible allowing for new color spaces and models to be added by anyone.
-It is also possible that in the future, we may even offer an additional repository with additional, optional color spaces that can be included as needed.
+It is doubtful that we'll ever include all available color spaces that exist, but ColorAide is extensible and allows for new color spaces and models to be added by anyone, even 3rd parties.

+Currently, we also offer a separate package called [ColorAide Extras][extras] that provides some more color spaces:
+Hunter Lab, xyY, IPT, etc. We will most likely keep less common and experimental spaces/models over there and be very selective as to what we bring over here.

+!!! warning "Possible Relocation of Some Color Spaces for 1.0.0"
+    It is possible that before the 1.0.0 release that we may move some color spaces from ColorAide over to [ColorAide Extras][extras].
+Any color spaces and associated ∆E methods not considered part of the CSS spec could could be considered for relocation.
+HSLuv, Jzazbz, DIN99o, CIELUV, and ICtCp are all examples of spaces that could be moved to ColorAide Extras in the future.
+This would provide a leaner package with the option for users to install the additional package and cherry pick the spaces of interest.

 ## RGB